FarronF/limerick-council-meetings/meetings/2016/01/25-Full Meeting of Limerick City and County Council/Minutes - Adjourned Budget Meeting of Limerick City and County Council - 23rd November 2015.md

 and entered on the central valuation list.
 The Commissioner of Valuation is

 responsible for the valuations.
-The most recent global valuations carried out by--- **2**
+The most recent global valuations carried out by
+---
+**2**

 the Valuation Office are in respect of Gas Networks Ireland, Iarnród Éireann and